MicrosoftDocs/fabric-docs/docs/extensions/manage-workload.md

 Before you can deploy a workload, you must have the following prerequisites:

 * A Fabric account with the *Admin* permissions.
 * The [NuGet package](https://www.nuget.org/) workload solution that you want to deploy.
-For information about creating a workload solution, see [Create a workload solution](create-workload.md).
+For information about creating a workload solution, see [QuickStart: Run a workload sample](quickstart-sample.md).

 ## Upload a workload